Coulsdon: History

 The location forms part of the North Downs.
 The hills contain chalk and flint.
 A few dry valleys with natural underground drainage merge and connect to the main headwater of the River Wandle, as a winterbourne (stream), so commonly called "the Bourne".

 Although this breaks onto the level of a few streets when the water table is exceptionally high, the soil is generally dry.
-The depression and wind gap has been a natural route way across the Downs for early populations.
+The depression and wind gap was a natural route across the Downs for early populations.